Leonel Alvarez Ceja

 Research

-I am currently engaged in three projects; the first explores the metaphysics of Chicanx identity, specifically highlighting a distinction between what I call the Chicanx triangulation from W.E.B.
+I am currently engaged in three projects; the first explores the metaphysics of Chicanx standpoint, specifically highlighting a distinction between what I call the Chicanx triangulation from W.E.B.
 Du Bois' double consciousness.

 At the same time, the second is on Aztec causation; using Aztec causal concepts, I aim to give an account of causation inspired by the Aztecs that, if successful, may inform contemporary metaphysical discussion on causation.